Using the Desktop App

 An option to log in or log out of all of your accounts at once.

-Quit ownCloud, logging out and closing the client.
+Quit ownCloud, logging out and closing the Desktop App.

-A left-click on your systray icon opens the desktop client to the account settings window.
+A left-click on your systray icon opens the Desktop App to the account settings window.

 At the top of the window are tabs for each configured sync account, and three others for Activity, General and Network settings.
 On your account tabs you have the following features: